hallettj/sunshine/README.md

 in this case an instance of `AddTodoEvent`.
 The argument expression, `{ title }` destructures that object to pull out the title property.
+Without destructuring, the handler would like like this:

+    app.on(AddTodoEvent, (state, event) => {
+        var title = event.title
+        // ...
+    })

 You may have multiple handlers registered for the same event type.
 In this case,
+the handlers will run one at a time;
 each will get the updated state from the previous handler as input.
 Components will not re-render until all handlers have run.